MuccMupa777/WotOffline/README.md

 # 🛠️ WotOffline — Offline Runtime for World of Tanks 0.8.2

-WorOffline is an experimental offline runtime for World of Tanks 0.8.2.
+WotOffline is an experimental offline runtime for World of Tanks 0.8.2.

 The project replaces client-server interaction with a fully local emulation layer, enabling:
 - offline hangar functionality